bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-09-23-cinema-architecture-and-atmosphere.md

 **Opening of Whitehaven Film Theatre**
 Stanley Reed, then director of the BFI, discusses the state of the 1970s British Film Industry and the need for great films to be seen outside of London.
 Alan Knowles talks about the Borders’ first regional film theatre and how a regional venue will complement mainstream cinemas in West Cumberland.
 With Christopher Miles on his most recent feature film, _The Virgin and the Gypsy_ which, in 1972, had never been screened in West Cumberland!
 Luckily Whitehaven’s new Film Theatre can put that right!

-**Opening of Chingford Odeon
+**Opening of Chingford Odeon**
-**Short item on the construction of the Odeon cinema in Chingford, east London, made for showing in the cinema itself on its opening day,
-9 September 1935, within the newsreel Universal Talking News.
+Short item on the construction of the Odeon cinema in Chingford, east London, made for showing in the cinema itself on its opening day,  9 September 1935, within the newsreel Universal Talking News.
 The cinema’s striking art deco design, and its huge tower that dominated the district, offered an image of exoticism and luxury intended to entice regular patronage, a fact reiterated in the commentary.

 The Odeon cinema (renamed the Classic in 1967) was located in Cherrydown Avenue in Chingford.
 Demolished shortly after being closed in 1972, the site is currently occupied by a discount shop.

-Programme notes from BFI Player (player.bfi.org.uk) and Four Corners Archive (fourcornersarchive.org)
+**Programme notes from BFI Player (player.bfi.org.uk) and Four Corners Archive (fourcornersarchive.org)**

 **Richard Gray** is the Chair of Casework for the Cinema Theatre Association.
 It campaigns nationally for the preservation and conservation of our heritage of traditional cinemas.
 Richard is also a former Chair of the Association.
 He published _Cinemas in Britain_ in 2011, an exploration of the building type from its 19th-century origins to the present day.
 Richard has lectured on cinema and theatre architecture in this country, the USA and elsewhere.
 He formerly worked for English Heritage on the interpretation of historic sites open to the public.

 **Allen Eyles** is a founder member of the Cinema Theatre Association.
 He edits its annual magazine _Picture House_ and is the author of CTA books on _Odeon Theatres_ (two volumes), _Gaumont British Cinemas_, _ABC: The First Name in Entertainment, The Granada Theatres_ and _London’s West End Cinemas_.
 He has worked extensively for the BFI on a freelance basis.

 **Alexa Raisbeck** is a Technical Supervisor for the BFI and has been working as a film projectionist for over 17 years.
 Outside of this she lectures, gives talks, researches and writes academic and technical articles related to film projection.
 She has also produced film art that focuses on the material of film which has been exhibited in London and is working on a current project that includes interviewing and documenting the working lives of female projectionists in the UK.
 Her interest in film lies behind the screen and ‘tabs’
 (or curtains) and includes women in film projection, technical, projection and cinema history and cinema buildings.

 **The Cinema Theatre Association (CTA)** was founded at the start of 1967 and quickly arranged visits to cinemas, issued a newsletter and started an archive.
 It has continued with visits all over the UK (as well as numerous trips overseas, as far as Russia, the USA and Australia), lectures, publications (the bi-monthly _CTA Bulletin_, the annual magazine _Picture House_, and several books), building a substantial archive of photographs and other memorabilia, and campaigning for the preservation of cinema buildings.
 Its most recent events have been virtual talks, including a series on cinema architects. **www.cta-uk.org**

-<![endif]-->

-**Odeon Cavalcade**
+<br><br>

+**ODEON CAVALCADE**
 _Director/Producer_: Barry Clayton
 _Production Company_: Greendow Film Productions
 _Sponsor_: Arts Council of Great Britain